TalosTheMinoan/instagramchecker/README.md

 - **Post Download:** Seamlessly download all public posts from a profile, including images and videos.
 Save them for offline viewing or analysis.

-- **Ease of Use:** Enjoy a user-friendly command-line interface for quick and effortless downloads.
+- **Graphical User Interface (GUI):** We've added a user-friendly GUI for easy navigation and interaction.
+Simply launch the application, enter the username, choose the download folder, and click "Download Profile."

+- **Error Handling:** In case of any issues, the application provides error logs for easy troubleshooting.

 ## Prerequisites ⚙️